-These soft, almond flour sugar cookies happened by accident.
-That’s right—these sugar cookies started out as Almond Shortbread Cookies, which is one of the most popular recipes in my book, Coconuts and Kettlebells.
+These soft, paleo sugar cookies happened by accident.
+That’s right—these almond flour sugar cookies started out as Almond Shortbread Cookies, which is one of the most popular recipes in my book, Coconuts and Kettlebells.

 Like many of you, I loved making Christmas cookies growing up.
 (Ok, it was actually the decorating with icing and sprinkles part… directly into my mouth.)
 My sister and I used to make them together every Christmas eve.
 And now that I’m a mom, I wanted to pass on that tradition to my kids.

 So, I went on the hunt for a paleo almond flour sugar cookie recipe that used simple, whole ingredients.
 I experimented with a few different recipe, and let me just say, it was nothing short of a disaster.
 Most of the recipes I tried wouldn’t hold their shape, or they just tasted gritty and horrible.

 Then it hit me that the perfect soft almond flour Christmas cookie might actually exist in my own cookbook.
 By making just a few small adjustments, this recipe makes the best paleo and gluten-free almond flour sugar cookies.
 They have a buttery soft center, they’re slightly crisp on the edges, and they have just the right amount of sweetness.

 In short, THEY ARE SO GOOD.

 And as an added bonus, these paleo almond flour sugar cookies are made from four simple, whole ingredients: almond flour, ghee, pure maple syrup, and vanilla extract (plus, a dash of spices!)
 They are ingredients you likely have on hand right now—so get to it!

 Here are a few quick tips for making beautiful, tasty paleo sugar cookies that are perfect for decorating:

 - Make sure to use blanched almond flour.
 Whisk or sift the almond flour to get rid of any clumps.